popen20/ftc_app/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

     to be
          package="org.firstinspires.ftc.team0417"

-5)  Add:    include ':Team0417' to the "/settings.gradle" file.
+5)  Add   include ':Team0417' to the "/settings.gradle" file.

 6)  Open up Android Studios and clean out any old files by using the menu to "Build/Clean Project""